 The insurance industry has remained much the same for decades and, due to a risk-averse culture, particularly resistant to change.
 Before the advent of new technologies, it wasn’t a competitive market where new players could easily enter.
 That’s all changing.

 Insurance has now become ripe for disruption by insurtech in much the same way as banking has by fintech.
-Startups are beginning to move in on the territory of insurance giants, who are themselves beginning to change their service models.
+In fact, UK insurtech is thriving, and attracted $1.7 billion in investment in 2018.
+And startups are beginning to move in on the territory of insurance giants, who are themselves beginning to change their service models.

 What is Insurtech?